“And all this is from God, who has reconciled us to himself through Christ

 what is reconciliation?

-Reconciliation is also called Penance and/or Confession.
-Those who approach the sacrament of Reconciliation obtain pardon from God's mercy for the offense committed against him.
+The Sacrament of Reconciliation is also called the Sacrament of Penance or Confession.
+Those who approach the Sacrament of Reconciliation obtain pardon from God's mercy for the offense committed against him.
 They are reconciled with the Church which they have wounded by their sins.
-Sin hurts our relationship with God, and a mature understanding of sin includes reflecting upon our thoughts, actions and omissions as well as examining the patterns of sin that may arise in our lives.
+Sin hurts our relationship with God, and a mature understanding of sin includes reflecting upon our thoughts, actions, and omissions as well as examining the patterns of sin that may arise in our lives.

 RECONCILIATION schedule